AlizadeAlireza/mySQL_education/README.md

 like count how many transactions took place on a certain day. we can use COUNT().

-        - SELECT COUNT<column that we want> ---> if we want alias : AS <the name that we want>
-          FROM <table name>
+        - SELECT COUNT<column that we want> ---> if we want alias : AS <the name that we want> or "string" FROM <table name>
           WHERE <column>